Year 4/5 – Lilac

 PE:

 It is essential that children have the correct PE kit in school.
-PE for Year 4 will be every Friday afternoon and swimming for Year 5 will be every Wednesday afternoon.
+PE for Year 4 will be every Wednesday afternoon and swimming for Year 5 will be every Wednesday afternoon.

 Kit: